Biblioteca Museu Víctor Balaguer: Archaeological collection

 The archaeological collection is made of two big blocks: the foundational donations coming from different parts of the world; and the ones coming from local excavations especially from Garraf, Alt Penedès and Baix Penedès.
 The main sites represented are Darró, Solicrup, Masia Nova, Cova Verda and Cova de Can Sadurní.

 In the foundational donations block there are two groups: 1) donations when Víctor Balaguer was alive, 2) donations after his death until 1939.
-In the excavations block there are 3 groups: 1) foundational excavations until 1939, 2) excavations carried out by the Studies Centre of the Library Víctor Balaguer (1951-1982) and 3) excavations deposited at the Museum Balaguer until now.
+In the excavations block there are 3 groups: 1) foundational excavations until 1939, 2) excavations carried out by the Studies Centre of the Library Víctor Balaguer (1951–1982) and 3) excavations deposited at the Museum Balaguer until now.

-Decorative art’s collection
+Decorative arts collection

-This collection is made up of other smaller collections (glass, ceramics and metal) that give a full image of Víctor Balaguer’s collecting passion.
+This collection is made up of other smaller collections (glass, ceramics and metal) that give a full image of Víctor Balaguer's collecting passion.
 Little but splendid samples that have exceptional objects such as a Mozarabic mortar from the 12th century.

-Children’s corner
+Children's corner

-In December 2010 the Children’s corner was inaugurated.
+In December 2010 the Children's Corner was inaugurated.
 It is a new permanent space in the museum addressed to children, here they can draw and express in an artistic level.

 Tactile look

-The Museum also has a multisensorial module called “Tactile look” it is a tactile interpretation space addressed to everybody but especially adapted and designed for those visitors that have visual difficulties, blindness or to disabled people.
+The museum also has a multisensorial module called "Tactile Look", a tactile interpretation space addressed to everybody but especially adapted and designed for those visitors that have visual difficulties, blindness or to disabled people.

-Library’s bulletin
+Library bulletin

-The Victor Balaguer Library Museum’s bulletin (ISSN 0212-6168) is an annual informative publication edited by the Library Museum Víctor Balaguer’s Friends’ Association.
-It collects information related with the bibliographic and artistic collection from Balaguer’s Institution.
-It talks about the Library’s search and the activities carried out during the previous year at the Institution.
+The Victor Balaguer Library Museum's bulletin (ISSN 0212-6168) is an annual informative publication edited by the Library Museum Víctor Balaguer's Friends' Association.
+It collects information related with the bibliographic and artistic collection from Balaguer's Institution.
+It talks about the library's search and the activities carried out during the previous year at the Institution.
 It is available on the website raco.cat.